wp-plugins/simmer/readme.txt

 == Changelog ==

+= 1.3.6 =
+* New: Add Spanish localization

 = 1.3.5 =
-* Fix: Plurals in ingredients not appearing correctly
+* Fix: Plurals in ingredients
-* New: Add on cards and assets
+* New: Add add-on cards and assets

 = 1.3.4 =
 * Fix: Ingredients converting to headings when using bulk-add